debel/modernJS/topics/data-structures/events.md

 ---

 ### Fan-in
-An event with a multiple producers and (possibly) a single consumers.
+An event with multiple producers and (possibly) a single consumers.
 ```javascript
   // multiple players fire the same event
   lobby.emit('ready', player);